pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 `var<workgroup>` like we did for `var<storage>`.
 Its size is defined when we create the shader module.

-Finely most different part of the shader.
+Finally the most different part of the shader.

 ```wgsl
   workgroupBarrier();